python/cpython/Doc/library/functions.rst

    *encoding* is the name of the encoding used to decode or encode the file.
    This should only be used in text mode.
-The default encoding is platform dependent (whatever :func:`locale.getpreferredencoding` returns), but any :term:`text encoding` supported by Python can be used.
+The default encoding is platform dependent (whatever :func:`locale.getencoding` returns), but any :term:`text encoding` supported by Python can be used.
    See the :mod:`codecs` module for the list of supported encodings.

    *errors* is an optional string that specifies how encoding and decoding errors are to be handled—this cannot be used in binary mode.